bipulhstu/Anomaly_Detection_in_Network_Traffic/README.md

 The app will open in your browser at `http://localhost:8501`

-**Features**:
+**App Features**:
-- Upload your own CSV files
+- 📤 Upload your own CSV files
-- Enter data manually
+- ✏️ Enter data manually
-- Use sample data for testing
+- 📊 Use sample data for testing (default)
+- 📈 Interactive visualizations with Plotly
-- View real-time anomaly detection results
+- 📊 Real-time anomaly detection results
-- Download results as CSV
+- 📥 Download results as CSV
+- ℹ️ Comprehensive interpretation guide

 ### 3. Using the Flask API